 A. This opportunity is open to any type of library in the U.S. and U.S. territories that serves a small and/or rural community(ies).

 Q. What do you mean by a rural and/or small community?

-A. The Institute for Museum and Library Services (IMLS) defines a rural community as one that is more than, or equal to, five miles from an urbanized area and small communities to have a population of 25,000 or less.
+A. The Institute for Museum and Library Services (IMLS) defines a rural community as one that is more than, or equal to, five miles from an urbanized area (defined as a town/city with a population of 25,000 or greater) and small communities to have a population of 25,000 or less.

 Q. I’m from an academic library serving a student population of less than 25,000 but we are located in a city.
-Am I eligible for this opportunity?
+Is my library eligible for this opportunity?